8734 E Shea Blvd. Suite 108

 It depends on what kind of wrinkles you have.
 Botox and dermal fillers are both good for different things, and they also work well together.
 You can get Botox and dermal filler treatments at the same time if you are worried about both types of wrinkles.

-With the guidance of an experienced, competent therapist, Botox and fillers may give natural-looking improvements to help you feel more confident in your appearance.
+With the guidance of an experienced, competent Nurse Injector, Botox and fillers may give natural-looking improvements to help you feel more confident in your appearance.
 Call 602-793-0370 or Find out more online for a professional consultation on your Botox or filler alternatives.
 Megan Taplin, RN, is a fully certified and award-winning in the area of aesthetic injections with the best Botox and Filler Quotes in Scottsdale, Arizona.
 She knows that how you feel about yourself can have many effects on your life, and she’s looking forward to helping you feel confident about yourself.

-How long do Botox fillers last?
+How long do Botox fillers last in Phoenix and Scottsdale Arizona?

 Results may last from six months to two years, depending on the patient’s genetics and lifestyle and the kind of Botox filler used.
 With regular touch-ups and upkeep, it’s possible to go longer.
+The warm weather that occurs in Phoenix and Scottsdale Arizona has little effect on treatment results.

-How much should I budget for Botox?
+How much should I budget for Botox (i.e. Botox quotes) in Scottsdale?

 Botox is quoted in units and generally costs between $10 and $15 per unit.
 For example, a typical dose of 30 to 40 units may be used to treat the forehead and eye region, bringing the total cost to between $300 and $600.
+Injections by Megan in Scottsdale has great first time patient Botox specials.
+Contact us directly for a quote and free consultation.

-How do you market Botox and fillers?
+How do you market Botox and fillers treatment?

 Marketing of Botox and fillers can be done through social media, websites, newsletters, or even word of mouth, but there are strict guidelines for the kind of information you may include in your marketing.